nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.crc

-    CRC is a way of making sure that the transmission didn't get corrupted over the air.
+    CRC (cyclic redundancy checking) is a way of making sure that the transmission didn't get corrupted over the air.

     A valid input value must be: